wso2/docs-is/en/docs/learn/querying-saml-assertions.md

 !!! tip "Before you begin"

-    1. Clone or download the client application from [this GitHub location](https://github.com/wso2/samples-is) and extract it.
-Note that the `sample-saml-query-profile/saml-query-profile-client` directory are generated.
-Hereafter, this directory location will be referred to as `<CLIENT_HOME>` in this document.
+    1. Download the client application zip file from [this GitHub location](https://github.com/wso2/samples-is/tree/master/saml-query-profile-target) extract and open it using an IDE.
+Hereafter, the root directory will be referred to as `<CLIENT_HOME>` in this document.

+    2. To build the client application, navigate to the `<CLIENT_HOME>` directory in a command prompt and execute the following command.

+        ``` java
+        mvn clean install
+        ```

-    2. Install a SAML Tracer (plugin/application) that enables searching assertions.
+    3. Install a SAML Tracer (plugin/application) that enables searching assertions.

     !!! note
-            If you are using a product version of **5.9.0 or below** then, you should replace the `wso2carbon.jks` keystore located at `<CLIENT_HOME>/src/test/resources/` with the `wso2carbon.jks` keystore located at `<PRODUCT_HOME>/repository/resources/security`.
+            If you are using a product version of **5.9.0 or below** then, you should replace the `wso2carbon.jks` keystore located at `<CLIENT_HOME>/src/main/resources/` with the `wso2carbon.jks` keystore located at `<PRODUCT_HOME>/repository/resources/security`.

 ### With the sample